Inflectra/spira-documentation/docs/Spira-User-Manual/Application-Wide.md

 ![](img/Requirements_Management_97.png)

-You can specify the subject line for the email, and either a list of email addresses, separated by semicolons, or an existing product user .The content of the email is specified in the System Administration --
+You can specify the subject line for the email, and either a list of email addresses, separated by semicolons, or an existing product user.
+The content of the email is specified in the product template's [Notification Templates](../../Spira-Administration-Guide/Template-Notifications/#notification-templates).
+[Notification events](../../Spira-Administration-Guide/Template-Notifications/#notification-events) can also be set up to automatically email users meeting specific conditions whenever a certain event happens (eg a particular field changes).
-Notification Templates.

-The bottom part of the right pane can be switched between six views:
-"Overview", "Test Coverage", "Tasks", "Attachments", "History" and "Associations", each of which will be described in more detail below.

 ### Followers
 To be notified of any changes made to the current artifact via email, click the "***Subscribe***" button.
 If you already subscribed, the button will instead let you "***Unsubscribe***" to stop receiving emails about that particular artifact.
 Depending on your role, you may also see a dropdown arrow to the right of this button.
 This will let you subscribe others in the product to this artifact.